Select the tab

 "type": "string",

 "description": "Unique identifier of the entity.
-Must be collision free - two identifiers created anywhere in the world must not collide within entity parent scope.
+Must be collision-free - two identifiers created anywhere in the world must not collide within entity parent scope.
 Unless a member of aggregate, the entity scope is always global.
 Although most of the times compliant with RFC 4122: A Universally Unique IDentifier (UUID) URN Namespace, do not rely on it being a RFC UUID.
 Treat it as an opaque identifier.
-RFC UUID can be recognized by being formatted according to template xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx, as explained on wikipedia.
+RFC UUID can be recognized by being formatted according to the template xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx, as explained on Wikipedia.
 UUID is used for referencing an entity, even across domains.
 Example: '123e4567-e89b-12d3-a456-426614174000'"

 }